Miteshryp/ecs-rust/notes.md

 - We must also implement mechanisms to ensure the following:
     1. One component instance can only belong to a single entity.
 For this, each component needs to keep track of the entity its currently attached to.
 This I think will have to be the responsibility of a component manager
-    The question is now which manager, an entity manager or a component manager?
-    The aim of this mechanism is that if a component is removed from an entity, the component can be removed from memory.
-But we can have an empty or orphan entity (one with no components)

     2. There should only exist one system to handle a single type of component or entity in the world.
 Hence the world class needs to make sure it only creates new systems for entities or components which are being created for the first time.